Huntingdonshire

+Huntingdonshire (/ˈhʌntɪŋdənʃər, -ʃɪər/; abbreviated Hunts) is a local government district in Cambridgeshire, England.

+The district had a population of 180,800 at the 2021 census, and has an area of 354.3 sqmi.
+The largest towns are St Neots (33,410), Huntingdon (25,428), and St Ives (16,815).
+The district council is based in Huntingdon.

+Historically a county in its own right, Huntingdonshire's boundaries were established in the Anglo-Saxon era.
+Huntingdonshire became an administrative county in 1889.
+In 1965, it was merged with the Soke of Peterborough to form Huntingdon and Peterborough, which was in turn merged with Cambridgeshire and Isle of Ely in 1974 to form Cambridgeshire, of which Huntingdonshire is now a district.

 History

 The area corresponding to modern Huntingdonshire was first delimited in Anglo-Saxon times.
-Its boundaries have remained largely unchanged since the 10th century, although it lost its historic county status in 1974.
+Its boundaries have remained largely unchanged since the 10th century, although it lost its administrative function in 1965.
 On his accession in 1154 Henry II declared all Huntingdonshire a forest.

 Status

 In 1889, under the Local Government Act 1888 Huntingdonshire became an administrative county, with the newly-formed Huntingdonshire County Council taking over administrative functions from the Quarter Sessions.
 The area in the north of the county forming part of the municipal borough of Peterborough became instead part of the Soke of Peterborough, an administrative county in Northamptonshire.

 In 1965, under a recommendation of the Local Government Commission for England, Huntingdonshire was merged with the Soke of Peterborough to form Huntingdon and Peterborough.
 The Lieutenancy county was also merged.
 At the same time, St Neots was expanded westwards over the river into Eaton Ford and Eaton Socon in Bedfordshire.

 In 1974, under the Local Government Act 1972, Huntingdon and Peterborough merged with Cambridgeshire and Isle of Ely to form the new non-metropolitan county of Cambridgeshire.
 A Huntingdon district was created based closely on the former administrative county borders, with the exclusion of the Old Fletton urban district, which became part of the Peterborough district, as did the part of Norman Cross Rural District in Peterborough New Town.
 The district was renamed Huntingdonshire on 1 October 1984 by a resolution of the district council.

 Original historical documents relating to Huntingdonshire are held by Cambridgeshire Archives and Local Studies at the County Record Office in Huntingdon.